jgm/gitit/README.markdown

 If there is no wiki page or uploaded file corresponding to a request, gitit always looks last in the `static` directory.
 So, for example, a file `foo.jpg` in the `img` subdirectory of the `static` directory will be accessible at the url `/img/foo.jpg`.
-Pandoc creates three subdirectories of `static`, `css`, `img`, and `js`, which include the icons, stylesheets, and javascripts it uses.
+Gitit creates three subdirectories of `static`, `css`, `img`, and `js`, which include the icons, stylesheets, and javascripts it uses.